Shah A M S Kibria: Death

-On the afternoon of 27 January 2005, Kibria addressed a political rally at Boidder Bazar primary school, Habiganj.
+On the afternoon of 27 January 2005, Kibria addressed a political rally at Boidder Bazar Primary School, Habiganj.
 After the speech, as he was exiting the grounds through the school gate, two Arges grenades exploded in quick succession.
-Three of his companions including his nephew Shah Manjurul Huda died instantly.
+Three of his companions, including his nephew Shah Manjurul Huda, died instantly.
 Kibria was taken to hospitals at Habiganj and Madhabpur, but no treatment was possible because of lack of personnel and medical supplies.
 He was then taken to the BIRDEM hospital in Dhaka, about 105 miles away from the place of occurrence.
 As the ambulance carrying Kibria reached BIRDEM, the doctors on duty declared him dead.

 The role of the security forces, government officials and medical personnel of Habiganj spurred controversy.
-Bangladesh Awami League, Kibria's party, organised anti-government protests and countrywide strikes in protest of the killing.
+The Bangladesh Awami League, Kibria's party, organised anti-government protests and countrywide strikes in protest of the killing.
 The family members of Kibria called for a non-violent movement in Dhaka demanding justice.
-On 21 March 2005 the police charged ten people with the Habiganj bombing.
-Kibria's denounced the charges, alleging that they were part of a cover up to protect the real culprits.
+On 21 March 2005, the police charged ten people with the Habiganj bombing.
+Kibria's denounced the charges, alleging that they were part of a cover-up to protect the real culprits.
 One of the accused assassins was Ariful Haque Choudhury.
-Choudhury, when arrested in 2014 after a trial took place in Habiganj, was Mayor of the Sylhet City Corporation.
+Choudhury, when arrested in 2014 after a trial took place in Habiganj, was the mayor of the Sylhet City Corporation.